cube3power/atsd/rule-engine/web-notifications.md

 ### Triggers

-The web notification can be triggered whenever the window changes its status as well as at scheduled intervals when the status is `REPEAT`.
+The web notification can be triggered whenever the window changes its status as well as at scheduled intervals while the status is `REPEAT`.

 ### Status Events